A chronology of continued square roots and other continued compositions, through the year 2016

 Gives some convergence conditions for the continued $p$th power \eqref{E:contpower} above, when $p$ and the terms $a_i$ are nonnegative.
 It is shown that the continued $p$th power with nonnegative constant terms $a_i=a\ge 0$ converges if and only if where

-(These were given independently, and nearly simultaneously, in \textsc{Schoenefuss 1992} ; similar calculations were made in \textsc{Heymann 1894b} .)
+(These were given independently, and nearly simultaneously, in \hyperref[Sch1992]{\textsc{Sch\"{o}nefuss 1992}} {Schonefuss@Sch\"{o}nefuss, Lutz W.}; similar calculations were made in \hyperref[Hey1894b]{\textsc{Heymann 1894b}} .)
 For $0<p<1$ and arbitrary nonnegative terms, a minor extension of Herschfeld's convergence condition \eqref{E:Her1935-1} (actually a special case of Herschfeld's Theorem III) for continued $r$th roots is cited and proved.
 For $p>1$, the continued $p$th power is shown to converge if $\limsup_{i\to\infty}a_i<R$, and to diverge if $p\ge 1$ and $\liminf_{i\to\infty} a_i>R$.
 A necessary and sufficient condition for convergence of

 is given.
 Finally it is proved that, for $p>1$, a continued $p$th power of positive terms $a_i$ converges if